 Tina is a sophomore, majoring in Science, Technology, and Society.
 She spends her time writing poetry for the Spoken Word Collective, making, scavenging, singing, & breathing music for KZSU radio and Talisman A Capella, and drinking tea.
 She is currently studying abroad at Oxford University.

-Faradia is a senior at Stanford, majoring in Human Biology and minoring in French.
+Faradia studied Human Biology and minored in French.
 She became involved with The Stanord Storytelling Project as a story editor while studying abroad in Paris.
-Originally from Miami, Florida she's a fan of humidity and telling a good story.
+Originally from Miami, Florida, she's a fan of humidity and telling a good story.

 Killeen graduated from Stanford in 2008 with a degree in English Literature.
 After two years of working to communicate differing perspectives graphically through her research at the Spatial History Lab at Stanford and orally with the Storytelling Project, she relocated to Portland, Oregon for an MFA in Applied Craft and Design at the Pacific Northwest College of Art (PNCA).
 She's eager to continue exploring how stories build community.